Orbital exponential sums for prehomogeneous vector spaces: Acknowledgments

-This material is based upon work supported by the National Science Foundation under Grant No. DMS-1201330, by the National Security Agency under a Young Investigator Grant, by the JSPS KAKENHI Grant Numbers JP24654005, JP25707002, and by JSPS Joint Research Project with CNRS.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1201330, by the National Security Agency under a Young Investigator Grant, by the JSPS KAKENHI Grant Numbers JP24654005, JP25707002, JP16K13747, JP17H02835 and by JSPS Joint Research Project with CNRS.